 However, universal life premiums are still more expensive than term life insurance options.

-For example, according to Forbes, a 40-year-old man purchasing a guaranteed universal life insurance policy with a $1 million death benefit can expect to pay about $5,956 a year for coverage.
+For example, according to Senior Market Sales, a 45-year-old man purchasing a guaranteed universal life insurance policy with a $1 million death benefit can expect to pay about $9,948 a year for coverage.

 For this reason, many experts recommend term life insurance for the average consumer.

 Still, universal life insurance offers tax advantages that may be appealing to wealthier consumers.